xapian/xapian/xapian-applications/omega/docs/overview.rst

     full URL of indexed document - if the resulting term would be > 240 bytes, a hashing scheme is used to avoid overflowing Xapian's term length limit.

+By default the following additional boolean terms are added to documents:

 D
     date (numeric format: YYYYMMDD)